alienmind/phronex/README.md

 - [x] ..
 Create project form have been intermitently broken due to some refactors.
 Fixed.
 - [x] ..
 Back button not working in About because of security constraints.
 Fixed.
 - [x] ..
 User auth is broken again - login somehow is a client side component needs to become a proper api or server action.
 It's been worked around but requires more work.
-- [ ] ..
-Select box does not preselect to 6 projects (visually) and it loses its focus.
-- [ ] ..
-Destroy buttons have lost their red style.
-There's some CSS mix-up
 - [x] ..
 Filtering by date range is not fully working
 - [x] ..
 Adding a new expense does not apply the right category ("Unknown")
 - [x] ..
 Not all the management tables have working the free text search feature (something afoot with the fake all_columns column)
 - [x] ..
 Filtering expenses over time range is not working - HTTP 400
 - [x] ..
 Calendar picker layout has gone crazy
+- [x] ..
+Fixed People tab since the big refactor of data-table.tsx
 - [ ] ..
+Fixed Roles tab since the big refactor
+- [ ] ..
+Fixed Expense Categories (... you know the drill)
+- [ ] ..
 Editing the category over the list works but UI is not refreshed, needs a F5 as a workaround
 - [ ] ..
+Also editing the category should update the budget
+- [ ] ..
 When reassigning a resource to a project (changing the person), it works but there's a secondary toast with an unexpected error message.
 Needs to be investigated.
+- [ ] ..
+Select box does not preselect to 6 projects (visually) and it loses its focus.
+- [ ] ..
+Destroy buttons have lost their red style.
+There's some CSS mix-up
 - [ ] ..
 Make more consistent the usage of server actions.
 Currently there's a mix between direct calls and calls from the API.
 It should be simplified and leave the APIs for whatever is really needed.

 ## Test plan (on every major release)